hazelcast/hazelcast-reference-manual/src/List.md

 ```

-Hazelcast List uses `ItemListener` to listen to events which occur when items are added and removed from the List.
+Hazelcast List uses `ItemListener` to listen to events which occur when items are added to and removed from the List.
 Please refer to the [Listening for Item Events section](#listening-for-item-events) for information on how to create an item listener class and register it.

 <br></br>
 ***RELATED INFORMATION***